devhalos/nihil-infra/cicd-pipeline-acl/README.md

 # CICD Pipeline ACL

-This component is use to create the aws role that the ci/cd pipeline can assume in order to deploy the infrastructure via terraform
+This component is use to create the aws role that the ci/cd pipeline can assume in order to deploy the infrastructure

+## Development

+Create an entry file in the form of `iam-<component>.tf` for each component that needs aws role to assume for deploying infrastructure

 ## Deployment